SAIF is unique within Oregon.

 SAIF was created by the people of Oregon through the Oregon state legislature.
 We began in 1914 as a state agency, and in 1980 we became the nation's first public corporation specializing in workers' compensation insurance.

-Our corporate headquarters are in Salem, Oregon, and our regional offices are in Bend, Eugene, Medford, North Bend, Portland, and Roseburg.
+Our corporate headquarters are in Salem, Oregon, and our regional offices are in Bend, Eugene, Medford, North Bend, and Portland.
 All our offices provide loss control, marketing, premium audit, investigation, and return-to-work services for our customers.

 SAIF's place in the market